open-ch/pyrene/FAQ.md

 ## Hacks in Pyrene

 1. As mentioned [here](#why-does-pyrene-compile-ts-with-bazel), TypeScript is handled by Babel.
-The problem is that the Babel plugin does not support TypeScript syntax properly, for example, we cannot do type extension like this.
+The problem is that the Babel plugin we are using, does not support TypeScript syntax properly, for example, we cannot do type extension like this.

 ```